 Before proceeding, I’ll state the obvious – our tour lasted for a little under 3 hours, which while enough to see the town’s highlights, isn’t nearly enough to see the entire site in detail.
 If you’d like a more in-depth experience, I suggest traveling here on your own, spending 4-6 hours, and either doing a self-guided tour or hiring a guide.
 Beware that it can get quite hot here in the summer, with temperatures exceeding 90 degrees with high levels of humidity, and shade can be scarce inside the site.
 Carry lots of water, in other words.

-As for the name, legend has it that both the town and Vesuvius were founded by the god Hercules, hence the name.
-It is generally thought that the town was settled by the Greeks, not falling under control of the Romans until 89 B.C.
+As for the name, legend has it that the god Hercules founded both the town and Vesuvius, hence the name.
+Historians generally think that the Greeks settled the city, with Roman control not occurring until 89 B.C.
 And of course, the inhabitants worshipped Hercules.
 This one…

 Not this one…